Mentors

 Louie laughed and called Michelle over.

-When the fries arrived, Michelle smiled at Jay, in French, and while Jay was busy falling in love with Michelle, Louie paid the bill.
+When the fries arrived, Michelle smiled at Jay, in French, and while Jay was busy falling in love with the waitress, Louie paid the bill.
 When the fries were gone, Louie pushed away from the table, waved a goodbye to “…’Schelle” and motioned to Jay.
-“Let’s go, tomorrow’s a school day – we need a good night’s sleep - and atleast three showers and a flea treatment for you.”
+“Let’s go, tomorrow’s a school day – we need a good night’s sleep – and you need at least three showers and a flea treatment.”

 True to his word, Louie had them out of the Richelieu and back at Michelle’s first thing the next morning.
 Louie got to work; raised a hand to shade his eyes and spot prospects.
 It didn’t take long, a hapless pedestrian, an innocent – a catch – rounded the corner at the far end of the block and swam straight for them.